mr-narender/DnD-Roller/readme.md

 1. [Bootstrap 4.4.1:](https://getbootstrap.com/docs/4.4/getting-started/introduction/)
     - Bootstrap was used to assist with the responsiveness and styling of the website.
 1. [Chrome DevTools:](https://developers.google.com/web/tools/chrome-devtools)
-    - Chrome's DeveTools were used throughout the project to test the layout and make the necessary adjustments.
+    - Chrome's DevTools were used throughout the project to test the layout and make the necessary adjustments.
 1. [Font Space:](https://www.fontspace.com/)
     - Font Space was used to download the 'Dalelands Uncial Bold' and 'Draconis Regular' fonts which are used on all pages.
 1. [Font Squirrel](https://www.fontsquirrel.com/tools/webfont-generator)